Lansoweb/LosReCaptcha/README.md

 ## Zend Form

-To use with Zend\Form, just initialize like the default ReCaptcha element:
+To use with Laminas\Form, just initialize like the default ReCaptcha element:
 ```php
 $this->add([
    'name' => 'captcha',